|

 addition to teaching thousands of visitors each year out in the

-Fund coordinates the Monk Seal Watch on the island of Maui.
+Fund helps with NOAA's Monk Seal Watch on the island of Maui.
 When

 monk seals haul out onto the beach to rest, Monk Seal Watch